Russell-Waterhouse/blog/content/post/trends.md

 work experience, and I didn't know what I didn't know.

 Looking back, there were some things there that were good to learn.

+## 2020: Deeper in OO: Dependency inversion, rigorous TDD

+## 2021: More Java

+In 2021 I got an internship at a java stack company.
+With all my app dev experience, the jump to backend web technology with Java Spring wasn't too bad.

+The people were lovely and the company was good to me, but I remember leaving this job with the unshakable feeling that something was wrong with Java and OO.

+At the time, I remember the best that I could articulate ny feeling with the simple sentence "Java does not push you into the pit of success".

+This started me on a journey to alternatives.

+I found functional programming and Haskell.
+Years later I would find that you can make a mess in Haskell too.

+## 2022: Haskell

+## 2023: Haskell and Ruby

+## 2024:

+## 2025:

+## 2026 and Beyond

+So how do I look at this journey now?

+Speaking just of quality of final product and how easy it is to work on that project in the future, I've determined the following:

+- Every error case should be handled appropriately.
+- Avoid every layer of abstraction that you can: it's MUCH easier to add the right abstraction later than to work with the wrong one.
+  - This includes inheritance and function parameters, ESPECIALLY when neither one is used yet.
+- be picky about dependencies.
+- end-to-end tests are invaluable
+- unit test everything that's pure functions
+- good dev and preview environments are invaluable